 Commentaries - January 2009

-Kathleen Fraser's ominous, disorienting prose-poem "The Cars" is the topic of the 13th episode of PoemTalk.
+Kathleen Fraser’s ominous, disorienting prose-poem “The Cars” is the topic of the thirteenth episode of PoemTalk.
 We released this new show yesterday.
 Go here for a brief description, for a link to the audio and links also to various ways of getting every new PoemTalk show automatically.
 PoemTalk is a collaboration of the Kelly Writers House, the Center for Programs in Contemporary Writing, PennSound, and the Poetry Foundation.

 For PoemTalk 13 one of the talkers was CAConrad, a regular at the Writers House but a first-time on the program.
 That’s Conrad at right.

 PoemTalk is back after a bit of a holiday hiatus.
 Happy to be back with episode 13 on Kathleen Fraser's disorienting prose-poem "The Cars."
 The piece appears in two paragraphs on a single page in Fraser's great book Discrete Categories Forced into Coupling.
 At some point during our discussion we ask ourselves if there are any such mergings going on in "The Cars" and we agree that there are, certainly.
 For one thing, two categories so literarily basic as subject and object: the poet's subject position (the p.o.v. of the passenger in a car on an interstate highway) and the object of her gaze--a "dusky"-necked body, a dark or light-darkened man, dangerously crossing the highway at dawn, barely visible to the swiftly passing cars, looking for something he's lost.
 The person in the car, the narrative seer, sees him, but then she's past him.
 Did he make it?
 Did others see him?
 Does one want to see or to help, and are these categories discrete?